-Did you know it's possible to make your own stylus for your iPad or tablet?
-We're pleased to tell you that it's a thing.
-Of course, we're not suggesting that this DIY homemade stylus is going to be more capable than a real Apple Pencil or other legitimate stylus you can buy for your tablet, but it's always fun to improvise, right?
-And we certainly love a project, especially right now.
+You may not realise that it's possible to make your own stylus for your iPad or tablet.
+Well, we're happy to report that it is a thing.
+We're not suggesting that this DIY homemade stylus will be more capable than a real Apple Pencil (or other legitimate stylus) available to buy for your tablet, but improvising is an adventure, right?

-In this post, you'll learn two different methods for creating your own stylus – one using a cotton bud/Q-tip, and the other using cotton wool.
-The first way is probably the simplest, but if you choose the second option it works best if you have a metal-cased pen or a pen with a metal tip (skip straight to the cotton wool method).
+This guide sets out two different methods for creating your own stylus – one using a cotton bud/Q-tip, and the other using cotton wool.
+That first way is the simplest, but if you choose the second option, it works best if you have a metal-cased pen or a pen with a metal tip (skip straight to the cotton wool method if that appeals more).